MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

   <details><summary> Known Persistent Issues : </summary> <br> 1.
 Older Single Use Download Links fail, right now I only know of 1fichier
            having this issue. <br> 2.
 Due to lack of identifying information cloudflare verification loops, this is overzealous behavior as there are easier ways to determine human vs bot.
 Easier, privacy respecting ways, the checkbox is a facade of ease and convienence.
            This does not include all known issues because some are already being worked on. <br><br> On some devices with very outdated webviews, websites sending in massive amounts of javascript chunks in a short period of time in rapid bursts can cause the browser to crash.
-Low priority due to a simple update taking care of the issue.  </details> <br><br>
+An update of the system webview will take care of the issue.  </details> <br><br>